sherpalabsio/local_sherpa/README.md

 GLOBAL FUNCTION
 ```

-The above is accomplished with the help of Local Sherpa and the files below.
+The above is accomplished with the help of Sherpa and the files below.

 ```shell
 # ~/.bashrc or ~/.zshrc etc...